callmevojtko/Recommended-Bets-By-Email-MLB/README.md

 > OPS: On-base Plus Slugging,

-  etc.
+and more.

-It can anticipate which spreads are most likely to succeed by contrasting these measurements with the most recent betting lines offered.
+By comparing these metrics with the latest betting lines offered, the model can predict which spreads are most likely to be successful.

 ## Example Email

 ![Example](https://user-images.githubusercontent.com/43586291/235729092-86301d2e-3ccc-4912-9ad3-c3c22c88258b.png)

 ## Technologies Used
-Python
+- Python
-Pandas
+- Pandas
-NumPy
+- NumPy
-Scikit-learn
+- Scikit-learn
-HTML
+- HTML
-CSS
+- CSS
-Google APIs
+- Google APIs
-The Odds API
+- The Odds API

 ## How to Use
-To use the model, you will need to first create an account with The Odds API and obtain an API key.
-The API key is then passed as a parameter to the fetch_data_from_api() function in the code.
+1. Create an account with The Odds API to get an API key.
+The API key is then used as an argument to the `fetch_data_from_api()` function in the script.

-You will also need to obtain credentials for the Google APIs, specifically the Gmail API.
-These credentials should be stored in a credentials.json file in the project directory.
+2. Obtain credentials for Google APIs, specifically the Gmail API.
+These credentials should be stored in a `credentials.json` file in the root directory of the project.

-Once these prerequisites are met, you can simply run the main() function to fetch the betting lines, generate recommendations, and send an email containing the recommendations to a specified recipient.
+3. Once the above prerequisites are completed, you can run the `main()` function to fetch the betting lines, generate recommendations, and send an email with the recommendations to a specified recipient.

+## Contribute
+Everyone is welcome to contribute to this project!
+Feel free to add new features, fix bugs, or make improvements.
+Just fork the repository, make your changes, and submit a pull request.
+I appreciate your help! :)

 ## Disclaimer
-Please note that this project is intended for educational purposes only, and should not be used as a basis for actual betting.
+This project is intended for educational purposes only.
+It should not be used as the sole basis for actual betting decisions.
+Betting involves risk, and you should only bet with money you can afford to lose.
+Always bet responsibly.